YarValerievich/Project1_AB-test_hypothesis/README.md

 <body>
-<h1 align="center"> Prioritization of hypotheses and A/B-test analysis for an online store. </h1>
+## Prioritization of hypotheses and A/B-test analysis for an online store.

 I recommend checking out the project at [the following link](https://nbviewer.org/github/YarValerievich/Project1_AB-test_hypothesis/blob/main/Project1_AB-test_hypothesis.ipynb).